alfredomtx/alfredomtx/README.md

 <br>

 - 📖 Pursuing a diploma in Data Analytics @ [Trebas Institute](https://www.trebas.com/programs/business-and-technology-programs/analytics-big-data-and-business-intelligence-montreal).
 - 🤖 I love automation!
-I'm that guy that automates every single repetive task.
+I'm that guy that automates every repetive task.
 - 🧑‍💻 Currently working as a Fullstack PHP Developer.
 - 💻 Learning Rust🦀 and working with on personal projects.